There are three main types of employment contract: permanent employment contracts, fixed-term contracts and casual employment contracts.

 Our HR consultants can help guide you through your employee issues.

-When should an employment contract be issued and when does it start?
+When should a contract of employment be issued and when does it start?

 Whether you’ve written anything down or not, your new employees will enter into an employment contract with you as soon as they start working for you.
 For example, just because a new employee doesn’t have a written contract yet doesn’t mean you can avoid paying them or granting them holiday.